Search legal guides

 Source — the actual words

-“residential property company” means any company, other than a REIT …, that holds property that constitutes— (a) residential property; or (b) a contingent right contemplated in paragraph (f) of the definition of “property”, and where the fair value of that property or contingent right comprises more than 50 per cent of the aggregate fair market value of all the assets … held by that company … [The Guide explains:] The supply of any shares or other interests in an entity falling within the scope of this definition is regarded as the supply of “property” which is subject to transfer duty.
+“residential property company” means any company, other than a REIT as defined in section 1 of the Income Tax Act, 1962 (Act No. 58 of 1962), that holds property that constitutes— (a) residential property; or (b) a contingent right contemplated in paragraph (f) of the definition of “property”, and where the fair value of that property or contingent right comprises more than 50 per cent of the aggregate fair market value of all the assets … held by that company … [The Guide explains:] The implication is that the supply of any shares or other interests in an entity falling within the scope of this definition is regarded as the supply of “property” which is subject to transfer duty.

-SARS Transfer Duty Guide (Legal-Pub-Guide-TD01), Transfer Duty Guide, para 2.7 — “residential property company”Read it on SARSPDF
+SARS Transfer Duty Guide (Legal-Pub-Guide-TD01), Transfer Duty Guide (Issue 6), para 2.7 — “residential property company”Read it on SARSPDF

 So a buyer of the shares in a Newco that mainly holds a home will pay transfer duty on the property’s value, on the same sliding scale that applies to buying the land outright.
 That can be a significant unbudgeted cost on exit.
 It does not mean a company is wrong — it means you must plan for it, and check whether a roll-over exemption is available.
 See the detail in transfer duty and the section 42 exemption.